MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/control-install2.md

 ms.date: 07/02/2024
 ---

-# Prevent users from switching to new Outlook
+# Control the installation and use of new Outlook

 This article provides guidance for admins on how to control the installation and use of the new Outlook in an organization.